ptx-corp/ptx-official-website/README.md

 ## Managing Projects

-Projects are stored as Markdown files in the `_projects/` directory.
-Each file contains frontmatter for metadata and the main content.
+Projects are stored as Markdown files in the `_projects/` directory, organized by language.

+-   `_projects/en/`: English versions of project files.
+-   `_projects/th/`: Thai versions of project files.

 ### Creating a New Project